Azure/azure-sdk-for-net/Documentation/code-generation-instructions.md

 To generate code, simply run the `generate.ps1` powershell script.
 If a powershell script does not exist under the RP directory, create one using an example [here](https://github.com/Azure/azure-sdk-for-net/blob/psSdkJson6/src/SDKs/Compute/Management.Compute/generate.ps1).

-If code generation fails for any reason, here a few common steps to resolve the issues.
+If code generation fails for any reason, here are a few common steps to resolve the issues.

 - Clean the repo
 ```